 A Safety and Efficacy Study of a One-time Intravitreal Injection of SAR446597 in Participants With Geographic Atrophy Secondary to Age-related Macular Degeneration

-Study of Eye Injection for Geographic Atrophy in Age-related Macular Degeneration
+Study of Injection into the Eye for Geographic Atrophy in Age-related Macular Degeneration

 Study Overview